Oval Office Swedish ivy: Removal

-Donald Trump talks with Volodymyr Zelenskyy in February 2025; the ivy has been replaced with gold objects.
+Donald Trump meets with Benjamin Netanyahu on February 4, 2025.
+The gold objects which replaced the ivy are visible.

-In February 2025, during the start of his second term, US President Donald Trump removed the plant from the mantel, replacing it with a series of gold ornaments.
+Towards the start of Donald Trump's second presidency, as part of his redecoration of the Oval Office, the plant was removed from the mantel and replaced with a series of gold ornaments.
 The removal was first noticed during Trump's meeting with Benjamin Netanyahu on February 4, 2025.
-A letter to the editor about the disappearance was published in The Washington Post on February 21, 2025, from Thomas Sneeringer, a reader who had noticed the plant was missing in an image of the meeting published by the paper.
-The plant had stayed on the mantel throughout Trump's first term in office.
+One of the first to make note of the disappearance was Thomas Sneeringer, who noticed the plant was missing in an image of the meeting published by The Washington Post.
+A letter to the editor about the disappearance from Sneeringer was published in the Post on February 21.
 Some writers and online users, including Sneeringer, speculated that the gold objects were golf trophies, as Trump has a reputation as a fan of the sport, but they were confirmed by the Washington Post to be historical objects, including urns and tableware from past presidents.

-The White House did not initially respond to questions on the plant's whereabouts, but on March 18, 2025, they confirmed it had been withdrawn out of public view to the White House greenhouse where pots of the ivy had previously been kept when not in use.
+The White House did not initially respond to questions on the plant's whereabouts, but on March 18, 2025, they confirmed it had been withdrawn out of public view to the White House greenhouse where pots of the ivy had previously been kept when not on display.
+Journalist Gabriela Riccardi, who had previously written on the plant, mourned its removal, saying, "It’s a heartbreaker...
+I think it’s just such a beautiful tradition."
 Some commentators critical of Trump argued that the removal of the plant was symbolic of his presidency.
 Mother Jones wrote that the plant's removal was "emblematic of Trump's assault on the federal government," arguing that the plant had been "subjected to [Trump]'s Midas touch."
-Columnist Maura Judkis wrote on Trump and the replacement of the ivy that "It's a metaphor — a metaphor that's corny and obvious, yes, but also needed."
+Columnist Maura Judkis wrote on Trump and the replacement of the ivy, "It's a metaphor — a metaphor that's corny and obvious, yes, but also needed."

 In popular culture

 The plant has been featured in two presidential portraits, those of Bill Clinton and Barack Obama.
 In Nelson Shanks's presidential portrait of Clinton, Clinton leans on the mantle next to the ivy.
-In Kehinde Wiley's portrait of Barack Obama, the background is filled with a stylized, overgrown version of the plant.
+In Kehinde Wiley's portrait of Barack Obama, the background is filled with a stylized, overgrown ivy.

 Propagations of the Oval Office Swedish ivy have historically been a common gift to White House staffers, and have spread from further propagations of those plants to growers around the United States.
-Rico Gardaphe, a former communications staffer for the Obama administration, was given a propagation of the plant and currently runs an Instagram account dedicated to the Oval Office Swedish ivy.
+Rico Gardaphe, a former communications staffer for the Obama administration, was given a propagation of the plant and as of 2025 was running an Instagram account dedicated to the Oval Office Swedish ivy.